-Employees who are aggrieved as a result of administrative or management actions resulting in an injury, injustice, or wrong involving a misinterpretation or misapplication of rules promulgated by the Board or College rules and regulations may grieve such actions.
-Presidents and the Chancellor, as appropriate, shall ensure that every possible effort is made to resolve grievances at the College and NSCS Office levels.
+Employees who are aggrieved as a result of a violation of policies or other terms and conditions of employment may file a grievance.
+Presidents and the Chancellor, as appropriate, shall ensure that every possible effort is made to resolve grievances at the College and System Office levels.